 rnorm() will generate “n” random numbers from a normal distribution with “mean” as the average and “sd” as the standard deviation:

-Positional matching - know that arguments names may be omitted if placed in the correct order
+Positional matching - arguments names may be omitted if placed in the correct order

-Default arguments - a function might still work even if some arguments are omitted, as it can use its own default values (in this case “mean=0, sd=1”)
+Default arguments - a function might still work even if some arguments are omitted, if it can use its own default values (in this case “mean=0, sd=1”)

 Errors - however, omitting mandatory arguments will result in an Error